ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

     })
     ```

-* Testing if a function returns the correct result
+* Testing if a function returns the correct result.
 Assuming a function `inchesOfRain()` that returns 0 if it does not rain.

     ```typescript
     test('did not rain', () => {